-In addition, HelloTask’s properly designed training modules also helps create an opaque path for transition from advanced level to caregiver level.
-Currently, the workers are earning 1.5 times more on the hourly rate, which can increase up to 3 times as they advance on to the caregiver level.
+In addition, HelloTask’s properly designed training modules also help create an opaque path for transition from the advanced level to the caregiver level.
+Currently, the workers are earning 1.5 times more on the hourly rate, which can increase up to 3 times as they advance to the caregiver level.

 It is possible to create a massive impact as a startup if the impact angle is integrated into the business model.
 By designing training modules of domestic helpers, and forming strategic partnerships with development organizations interested in transforming the industry, it is possible to create employment opportunities for a large mass of people who would otherwise have been a part of the informal economy.
 By ensuring the supply of qualified domestic workers meets the demand that is, currently, coming in large numbers, it is possible to contribute towards inclusive growth in the economy.